ismaelestalayo/uMessenger2.0/README.md

 # uMessenger 2.0 (with GUI)

-Small Messenger-like application now with user interface, and works on the same LAN only (unless using NAT on the server side with a Raspberry for example). **It's important to have userList.txt on the directory where the server is.**
+Small Messenger-like application now with user interface, and works on the same LAN only (unless using NAT on the server side with a Raspberry for example).

 If you wanna try it yourself you can either: